boopesh07/Entity_Permissions_Core/docs/TOKENIZATION_IMPLEMENTATION_PLAN.md

 # Real Estate Tokenization Platform - Implementation Plan

+## ✅ Implementation Status: COMPLETE

+**Last Updated:** November 13, 2025

+This document served as the implementation plan for building backend workflows to demonstrate a real estate tokenization platform. **All features described in this plan have been successfully implemented and tested.**

 ## Executive Summary

-This document outlines the complete implementation plan for building backend workflows to demonstrate a real estate tokenization platform.
+This document outlines the **completed implementation** of backend workflows for the real estate tokenization platform.
 The platform enables real estate agents to onboard property owners and investors, facilitates property tokenization, and enables fractional ownership trading through tokens.

+**Current Status:** All 4 workflows, 40+ API endpoints, mocked services, and core features are operational and production-ready for MVP demo.

 ---